Gone with the Wind (novel): Part III

 The war is going badly for the Confederacy.
 By September 1864, Atlanta is besieged from three sides.
 The city becomes desperate as hundreds of wounded Confederate soldiers pour in.
-Melanie goes into labor with only the inexperienced Scarlett and a young slave named Prissy to assist, as all the trained doctors are attending to the soldiers.
+Melanie goes into labor with only the inexperienced Scarlett and a young enslaved woman called Prissy to assist, as all the trained doctors are attending to the soldiers.
 The tattered Confederate States Army sets flame to Atlanta before they abandon it to the Union Army.
 Amidst the chaos, Melanie gives birth to a boy, Beau.

 Scarlett tracks down Rhett and begs him to take her, Wade, Melanie, Beau, and Prissy to Tara.
-Rhett laughs at this idea, explaining that Tara has likely been burned by the Yankees, but still steals an emaciated horse and a small wagon and begins driving the party out of Atlanta.
-At the edge of the city, Rhett announces that he has had a change of heart and is abandoning Scarlett to join the army in their final, doomed push.
-Scarlett drives the wagon to Tara, where she is relieved to see that Tara has avoided being burned like so many of her neighbors' homes.
-However, the situation is bleak: Scarlett's mother is dead, her father has lost his mind with grief, her sisters are sick with typhoid fever, the field slaves have left, the Yankees have burned all the cotton, and there is no food in the house.
+Rhett laughs at this idea, explaining that the Yankees have likely burned Tara.
+Still, he steals an emaciated horse and a wagon and begins driving them out of Atlanta.
+At the city's edge, Rhett has a change of heart and abandons Scarlett to join the army in their final, doomed push.
+Scarlett drives the wagon to Tara, which has avoided being burned like many of her neighbors' homes.
+However, the situation is bleak: Scarlett's mother is dead, her father has lost his mind with grief, her sisters are sick with typhoid fever, the enslaved field workers have left, the Yankees have burned all the cotton, and there is no food.

-The long and tiring struggle for survival begins, with Scarlett working in the fields.
+A long struggle for survival begins, with Scarlett working in the fields.
 There are several hungry people and animals, along with an ever-present threat from Yankees who steal or burn what little they can find.
 At one point, Scarlett kills a Yankee soldier who attempts to invade her home and buries his body in the garden.
 A long post-war succession of Confederate soldiers returning home stop at Tara to find food and rest.
-Eventually, Ashley returns from the war, with his idealistic view of the world shattered.
-Finding themselves alone one day, he and Scarlett share a passionate kiss in the fields, after which he declares that he can't trust himself with her and that he intends to move his family to New York to get away from her.
+Eventually, Ashley returns from the war with his idealistic view of the world shattered.
+Finding themselves alone one day, he and Scarlett share a kiss.
+Unable to trust himself with her nearby, Ashley says he will take his family and move away.
+Scarlett says she can not let them leave when they have nowhere to go and promises not to throw herself at him again.